 I cut a story book door for one side, built a new ladder for another (the old one was more like stairs and taking up too much space) with a small window and shutters that open and close, and cut a large window space for added light (otherwise it was like a cave).
 My son was in town and stopped in for a visit.
 He pointed out that the big window should be open so the kids can’t close all the windows and do something “sketchy”, whatever that is.
 Of course, leave it to the sketchy one to come up with the idea, but he’s probably right.
 So the shutters on the big ‘window’ are actually fixed to the body.

 In a matter of days, thanks to the wonders of online shopping, we had all the needed accessories for creative play.
 We ordered a new wheel, telescope, and handle set, along with a bell to ring, a mailbox for all their artwork, and a large chalk board for the back fence.
 I even had plenty of paint to update their current child sized IKEA picnic tables.
-(Color used: Cornflower by BEHR)
+(Color used: Cornflower by BEHR) Check out my Amazon store for more fun accessories we’ve been using to update this space.

 After returning home, and while the Coronavirus scare was building, I got a text message a few days later from my daughter.
 She sent a picture with this message: “It’s seriously such an incredible blessing that you did the playhouse right before this crazy quarantine.
 They were outside for forever playing today.”
 And then the best part, “They love it and you.”
 I could pretty much die happy now (but let’s hope that doesn’t happen, since the Coronavirus is real and rampant.)